|International Journal of Medical Reviews and Case Reports|

 IJMRCR is an open access, online international double-blinded peer-reviewed medical journal that publishes medical reviews, case reports, short communications, book reviews, videos and image cases on all aspects of medicine.

-The authors may send their manuscripts in English, Spanish, French and Italian languages.
+The authors may send their manuscripts in English, Spanish, French, Italian, and Turkish languages.

 The journal's full text is available online also at http://www.JournalMedicalReports.com.
 IJMRCR is published quarterly.
 The following instructions follow the Uniform Requirements for Manuscripts Submitted to Biomedical Journals (ICMJE Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly work in Medical Journals).